Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 print(student["age"])           # 20
 # print(student["height"])      # KeyError - key doesn't exist
 ```
-**Explanation:** Square bracket notation gives you direct access to values using their keys.
+ Square bracket notation gives you direct access to values using their keys.
 If the key doesn't exist, Python raises a KeyError.

 **Using get() method:**
 ```python